johnhayn-es/johnhayn-es/_posts/2020-09-15-haynes-effects.md

 ---
 layout: post
+title: Haynes Effects
-title: How I built Haynes Effects
+description: How I designed and built my first guitar pedal
-image: haynes-effects--positional-boost--pb-1--top.jpg
-image-alt:
-video: 'ahUmgHxqVqY'
+published: true
 categories: [Design]
 ---
 What did you do when we first went into lockdown?
 I did what anyone would do...
 I designed a new guitar pedal.

 This build is a little more special than usual.
-Not only did I build a release a new, one-page website - after many months of working on the concept I also designed, built and released the guitar pedal that is on offer.
+Not only did I build a release a new, one-page website - after many months of working on the concept I also designed, built and released the guitar pedals that are on offer.

 On this project, I learned about the following:
 * Designing and exporting SVGs